Tampere-University-Urban-Physics/fundamentals-of-gis/Content/3_Exercise.md

 ### 1.5.
 Map outputs

 1. Time to make your maps!
 Think of which maps would be good to describe this analysis.
 What information do you want to communicate? **Hints:**
-	- Make two maps with graduated symbology showing quantiles, one for income and one for education
+	- Make two maps with graduated symbology showing quantiules, one for income and one for education
 	- Make a map highlighting grid squares where both income level and education are classed 4 to highlight issues with social segregation
 	- Think about whether you should include the data we removed earlier(-1 entries), would it be valuable to the viewer of the map?
 Is the map accurate without them?
 How would you visualize them?
 Justify your choices in the reflection.